WenboYang/CppNotes/TheBigFourOfRectangleClass.md

-##Write the "big four" for Rectangle class:
+##Write the "big four" for Rectangle class.

+A brief note for the C++ offline class this weekend, mainly based on Jianzhong's teaching:

+A more detailed note for this class:

 * constructor
 * copy constructor
 * copy assignment